Middle School (5th-8th) FAQs

 1) We ask parents to work their schedules so that they (or another adult) is at home to mentor and guide their Middle Schooler as he/she works on the home-based assignments on Mondays and Wednesdays, as well as to provide more direct instruction for times when their child requires extra help in understanding a concept or an assignment.
 Middle School is a time where students are learning to be increasingly independent in their learning, but it’s still important for parents to stay engaged and involved.
 Parents play an important role in their child’s education at CHLG by providing accountability, ensuring that quality work is being completed, and guiding their child to acquire study and organizational skills.
 Parents should also assist their Middle Schooler by keeping tabs on how the student is progressing with his/her subjects so that, if necessary, changes to study habits can be implemented or other study aids can be added.

-2) We ask parents to invest in the school by serving 25 volunteer hours annually for their first child involved, and 5 additional hours for each subsequent child.
+2) We ask parents to invest in the school by serving 20 volunteer hours annually (and that's 20 hours regardless of how many K-8th grade students a parent has in our program).
 There are some specific requirements for fulfilling these hours, such as completing a certain number of cleaning hours or teacher support hours (ie: copying, helping prep for projects, etc.).
-Other hours are earned by signing up for various needs such as volunteering as a visiting expert for our High School “Learning Groups”, hosting social events for our students and/or families, encouraging our teachers with lunch deliveries and other treats, planning and organizing field trips, helping out with special events like science fair, open house, prospective parent information meetings, career fairs, etc. Parents who are handy will also find opportunities to help with repairs, painting, and other improvements to the building, and those who like to clean will always be welcome to help with various cleaning needs, including the very satisfying job of running the carpet cleaning machine!
+Other hours are earned by signing up for various needs such as hosting social events for our students and/or families, encouraging our teachers with lunch deliveries and other treats, planning and organizing field trips, helping out with special events like science fair, open house, prospective parent information meetings, career fairs, etc. Parents who are handy will also find opportunities to help with repairs, painting, and other improvements to the building, and those who like to clean will always be welcome to help with various cleaning needs, including the very satisfying job of running the carpet cleaning machine!
 Working together to support CHLG is one way that we build strong community ties, and our middle schoolers join in with this as well by helping to clean their classrooms and common spaces at the end of each school day (in this we are teaching them to be contributors to the school rather than merely consumers).

 Q: How much time will my Middle Schooler spend on schoolwork at home?